 A video short using images from the SAF archives that confronts myths about farmworkers.

 SAF Fellow Robyn Levine documents the experiences of a group of migrant farmworkers who live together and work in the Christmas tree fields in Boone, North Carolina.

 In this original documentary created in 2011 by SAF, it had been 50 years since Edward R. Murrow's landmark documentary HARVEST OF SHAME that examined the lives of farmworkers.
-We set out to examine how much has changed since then and how much remains the same.
-The film focuses on the lives and work of...
+We...
 [Read more]

 Short documentary film on immigrant labor in North Carolina tobacco fields by Student Action With Farmworkers intern Laura Valencia.